Katsurado/project_lumiere/README.md

 As of right now and into the forseeable future, Project Lumière **will not** be accepting any form of material donation.
 If you want to support Project Lumière, you could either contribute to the codebase or let me know that what I do here is not complete garbage.

 ## Why is it called Project Lumière?
-Simple answer: named after some cute anime girl vtuber Lengthier answer: I belief in open sourcing stuff.
+-Simple answer: named after some cute anime girl vtuber -Lengthier answer: I belief in open sourcing stuff.
 I belief science and art should be free of social-political barrier.
 I ain't no artist but maybe maybe maybe I can get some science out to the world, similar to shining light into places where it would be dark otherwise.

 ## Disclaimer
 I am not a professional data scientist.
 Use Project Lumière at your own risk.